fastrodev/fastro/index.md

 ## Features

-Fastro provides easy-to-use features for web development. [*see all features and examples.*](https://fastro.dev/docs/features.html)
+Fastro provides easy-to-use features for web development. [*See all features and examples.*](https://fastro.dev/docs/features.html)

 ## Contributing